smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

+- So you've got slides and generally know what you want to say.
+But now you have to actually deliver the talk.
-- There's a lot of advice out there on how to do public speaking, so I'll keep this last section short.
+- There's a lot of advice out there on how to do public speaking, and I'm no expert, so I'll keep this last section short.
 - But I did learn a few things that I wanted to share.

 ---